About Hip Dysplasia

 Treatment for DDH

-Specific treatment for DDH will be determined by your baby's doctor based on:
+Specific treatment for DDH will be determined by your baby's healthcare provider based on:

 Your baby's gestational age, overall health, and medical history